knusbaum/cl-restart/README.md

 The basic idea is that when throwing an exception, you are able to provide 'restarts.'
 Restarts are just functions that allow code higher-up on the stack to specify a recovery mechanism if it wants.

-The easiest place to recover from errors is where the error happens, but it can be difficult to decide how to best handle errors when different strategies might be desired by calling functions depending on the situation.
+The easiest place to recover from errors is where the error happens, but it can be difficult to decide how to best handle errors when different strategies might be desired depending on the situation.

 For example:
 A function `(defn parse-config [file] ...)` might have the job of parsing and validating various config files.
 Depending on the particular config, maybe a missing config value or an extra config value is ok, or maybe it means the config is bad and we have to deal with it.
 It's hard to decide how to handle that in parse-config.
 On the one hand, I can throw an exception when I get a config value that doesn't validate.
 On the other, I can just include the bad config and hope the code above me will take care of it.
-Neither of these seems particularly desirable, as if you're not careful to know how the underlying function works, you can end up with bad configs.
+Neither of these seems particularly desirable, since if you're not careful to know how the underlying function works, you can end up with bad configs or unwanted exceptions.

 Common Lisp style restarts provide a solution to this problem.
 When you encounter a potential error in a function, you can throw an error, but provide 'restarts' that code higher on the stack can choose to continue with.
 The value of (throw-restart ...) is the return value of the restart that is called.